Manaslu Circuit ( MCT ) Trek

 Combine Tsum Valley With Manaslu Trek

 If you think the Manaslu Trek is complex in Nepal, you can add the mysterious destination in the Tsum Valley trek.
-The normal MCT trek duration is about 15 days, whereas if you add the Tsum Valley trek, it takes about 18 days to complete.
+The normal MCT trek duration is approximately 15 days, whereas adding the Tsum Valley trek increases the total duration to around 18 days.
 This trek is ideal for adventurers seeking a less commercial and culturally rich experience.

 The Manaslu Circuit and Tsum Valley Trek run along the border between Tibet and Nepal, often referred to as the Hidden Valley of Treasures.
 Tsum Valley is a sacred place for Himalayan pilgrims and is located in the Gorkha district of northern Nepal.